BloomTechBackend/Enhance-/project_documents/design_document.md

 String userId;
 String date;
-S3link entry;
+String entry;
 ```

 ### 5.2. *Get Entry Endpoint*

 Accepts `GET` requests to `/entries/userId/date`
-Accepts a user ID and date and returns the corresponding entry file (stored on AWS S3).
+Accepts a user ID and date and returns the corresponding entry.
 If an entry for the given date is not found, will throw a `EntryNotFoundException`.

 ### 5.3 *Create Entry Endpoint*
 Accepts `POST` requests to `/entries/userId`
 Accepts data to create a new entry associated with the provided user ID and the date at the moment the request is made.
 Returns the new entry.
-If the user ID does is not found, throws an `InvalidUserIdException`.
+If the user ID is invalid, throws an `InvalidUserIdException`.
 If an entry with the given date already exists,
 throws a `DuplicateEntryException`.